 Dear Sonora Students, Staff and Parents,

-The 2014-15 school year was a very successful one for our athletics and activities.
-Our athletes achieved at the highest levels this year with teams reaching the CIF playoffs in boys water polo, girls and boys basketball, boys soccer, wrestling, baseball, track and field and swimming.
-Our Boys’ Basketball team had an amazing run culminating with a CIF-SS 3AA Championship.
-We had two CIF-SS Champion wrestlers and a state medalist in wrestling and a two Raiders who won CIF Championships in swimming.
-Our Sonora Dance and Drill Team won two National Championships in large and small military.
+The 2019-2020 school year was very successful for both athletics and activities.
+Even with the year cut short by the COVID-19 global pandemic, our athletes achieved at the highest levels this year with teams reaching the CIF playoffs in girls and boys basketball, Cross County and Wrestling.
 Our Sonora ASB did an outstanding job of starting the year with tons of school spirit and continued to encourage our Raider Pride by planning and implementing fantastic dances and pep rallies.
-I am proud to say that our Sonora Students and Staff were very involved in our local community.
-Approximately 30 staff and over 450 students started our Winter Break at Sonora by participating in the 24th annual Sonora Food Drive.
-The Food Drive served 93 local families by providing two large boxes food, blankets, and toys during the Christmas season.
+I am proud to say that our Sonora Students and Staff were once again very involved in our local community.
+Approximately 50 staff and over 450 students started our Winter Break at Sonora in December 2019 by participating in the 28th annual Sonora Food Drive.
+The Food Drive served over 110 local families by providing two large boxes of food, blankets, and toys during the Christmas season.
 What a thrill it was for all of us to engage in this Raider Pride throughout the school year!

-In the 2015-2016 school year we are excited about building upon our successes academically, athletically and continuing our positive influence in the community.
-During this school year, we will be focusing on our WASC Action Plan as we continue to review data to evaluate, revise and refine our instruction to ensure all of our students are performing at their highest academic levels.
-This year we will be implementing the Raider Revolution, our new tutorial and acceleration program.
+In the 2020-2021 school year, we are excited about building upon our successes academically, athletically, and continuing our positive influence in the community.
+During this school year, we will be focusing on our 2023 WASC Action Plan as we continue to review data to evaluate, revise and refine our instruction to ensure all of our students are performing at their highest academic levels.
+This year we will be implementing the fifth year of our Raider Revolution, our during the school day tutorial and acceleration program.
 Each day students who demonstrated a need in English or Math, based on academic data collected in the last school year, will receive direct instructional support from our Sonora teachers.
 Students who meet all academic requirements may use this time to study or attend acceleration sessions from their assigned teachers.
-Finally, Sonora will be in year two of our Excellence and Equity Grant (E2) to help us increase the diversity and access for underrepresented students in our IB Program.
-This year we will increase professional development opportunities for our teachers, increase our outreach efforts and continue to increase access for all students into to our IB program.
+Finally, Sonora will be in year six of our Excellence and Equity Grant (E2) as we continue to increase the diversity and access for underrepresented students in our IB Program.
+This year we will continue the professional development opportunities for our teachers, increase our outreach efforts, and continue to increase the equity and access for all students in our IB program.

 Best to you all,